-Working closely with Drink Factory, who were producing a multi-sensory presentation for Havana Club to take out to the bar industry, to help educate the effects of context on flavour.
+Working closely with Drink Factory, I’ve produced video content for Havana Club 7, to be used within multi-sensory presentations used to help educate bartenders and mixologists on the effects of context on flavour.

-My role was to organise the visual part of this.
-Using Google Cardboard, we created immersive video environments that the participants could access from their own phones through provided headsets.
+Using Google Cardboard, we created immersive video environments that groups of participants could access from their own phones through provided headsets.
 The videos were 1-4 minutes in length and were synchronised to smells, sounds and verbal cues from the speaker.

 Intended to introduce the audience to the technology in a fun and thrilling way, in this video, we are driven forward by an unseen guide to the balcony overlooking Havana, and then over the edge.

 A scene setting exercise, the visuals are accompanied by the sounds of the streets, and smells pumped into the auditorium, of sea air and tobacco smoke.